ember-learn/ember-blog/source/2019-12-19-countdown-to-the-new-year-ember-template-lint.md

 ### Why I Like It

-The `ember-template-lint` addon isn't actually an Ember addon (which is why it's not on [Ember Observer](https://emberobserver.com/)) but it *is* an essential addon that helps provide accuracy, consistency and best practices in your application.
+The `ember-template-lint` addon isn't actually an Ember addon, in terms of its file structure (which is why it's not on [Ember Observer](https://emberobserver.com/)) but it *is* an essential ingredient that helps provide accuracy, consistency and best practices in your application.

 Recently, I have been contributing to it myself, adding in extra ways that will help Ember developers avoid accessibility pitfalls.
 Through that work, I have come to deeply appreciate this addon- the [linter's contributors](https://github.com/ember-template-lint/ember-template-lint/graphs/contributors) have really done an incredible job at helping all of us write better template code.